 If all the previous steps have been completed successfully, you should see a screen similar to the one shown below.
 Select the default language for your site and click ‘Continue’ …

-(Select a default language for your website)
+(Select the default language of your new website)

 If a screen like the one seen in the example above is not showing, go back and check to make sure that you have entered all the details correctly into your wp-config.php file.